Gust4Oliveira/Last.fm-Discord-Rich-Presence/README.md

 ## Knew issues and (maybe) further upgrades
 - a GUI and a Installer that sets it self at the startup app would be very welcome but i really don't know how to do it properly, maybe in furthers versions if worth the work and the time spent.
-- About the music album art at the discord status, well, i cound't find a way to show a picture there without using discord assets, and all aplications have a limitation to 150 assets.